 Neoclassical Chairs for Buildings Nationwide

-At Eustis Chair, we create furniture best tailored for your high-use space.
-Our line has a variety of models customized for certain architectural styles.
-Therefore, we’d like to highlight these styles.
-Similarly, we hope this guide will be a starting point for your institutional chair.
-More and more schools and libraries need to expand to accommodate more students and patrons.
-Often, many choose a Neo-Classicalism styled chair for its historical and relevant design.
-Below we’ve featured 5 Neoclassical chairs and institutions that have successfully chosen embody the architectural design.
+At Eustis Chair, we create furniture best tailored for your high-use spaces.
+Our chair line has a variety of models that can be customized to match different architectural styles.
+More and more schools and libraries are going through re-models to provide additional space.
+These expansions mean you can accommodate more students and/ or patrons.
+Many schools and libraries choose Neo-Classical styles when it comes to furniture.
+It is a historically relevant design.
+Below we’ve featured 5 Neoclassical chairs that embody the classic architectural design.

-The Neoclassical architectural era became popular in the mid-18th century.
-The movement was derived from Greek and Classical Revivalism and during the era.
-Thousands of buildings throughout the United States and Europe sprang up as an attempt to portray both imperial Rome and the birth of young thriving cities.
-Though originating in Europe, the United States became the largest celebrators of the architectural movement.
-In addition, the Neoclassical movement quickly became a symbol of freedom and revolution to the American people due to the roots of the Roman Republic.
+The Neoclassical architectural era became popular in America in the 1700 and 1800s.
+The style was based on their interpretation of styles from Ancient Rome and Greece.
+Thousands of buildings throughout the United States sprang up around this time.
+Though originating in Europe, the United States became the largest celebrator of the architectural movement.
+Not surprisingly, the Neoclassical movement quickly became a symbol of freedom and revolution to the American people of the time.

-Above all, neoclassical architecture is generally classified by grandeur of scale and simplicity including columns, blank sides and walls, and clean lines.
+Above all, neoclassical architecture is generally classified by the grandeur of scale.
+Many of the spaces feature molding and/ or paneling.
+Classic columns are often a predominant feature of this time period.
+Most of the furniture of the time period was made of wood.
+Neoclassical style is defined as both elegant and timeless.
+These two words are also used to describe Eustis Chair products.
 Famous Neoclassical buildings throughout the world include the Monticello in Charlottesville, Altes Museum in Berlin, Somerset House in London, Buckingham Palace in London, and Basilica di San Giovanni in Rome.
-Of course, the America’s very own White House, Supreme Court, Thomas Jefferson Memorial, and Low Memorial Library embody Neoclassical architecture.
+Of course, America’s very own White House, the Supreme Court, the Thomas Jefferson Memorial, and Low Memorial Library embody Neoclassical architecture as well.

 Top 5 Neoclassical Chairs

-Therefore, the American spirit of the Neo-Classical movement inspired us at Eustis Chair to create furniture rooted in the movement.
-For example, these 5 timeless chairs compliment any Neo-Classical architecture flawlessly without sacrificing comfort or quality.
+Of course, the American spirit of the Neo-Classical movement inspired us at Eustis Chair to create furniture rooted in the movement.
+In fact, these five timeless chairs complement any Neo-Classical architecture flawlessly without sacrificing comfort or quality.

-For instance, the Duquesne is a lively embodiment of the Neo-Classical movement.
-With its traditional lines and pillar like features, it portrays ancient Greek elegance.
+Of course, the Duquesne chair is an embodiment of the Neo-Classical movement.
+With its traditional lines and pillar-like features, it portrays elegance.
 Its small nail trim and regal features fit in any Neo-Classical setting.

 The William and Mary chair is praised for its Neoclassical flair on the curled top rail.
 With its simple, yet unique lines, this chair is perfect for any dining or elegant seating venue.